If you are a CTA rider looking for general transit information, please visit the official CTA website.

 The announcement system works using both global positioning (satellite-based) and logical positioning (distance-based) systems to determine the location of a bus and make the appropriate next-stop announcement.

+All CTA buses make use of an automatic passenger counting system from Clever Devices.
 Passengers are counted as they board and alight the bus and records are kept with relationships to individual stops, routes, and runs.
-Passenger counting is performed using a dual beam infrared sensor located at both the front and rear doors (see image at right).
+Passenger counting is performed using a dual beam infrared sensor located at both the front and rear doors.
 The sensor counts each passenger in the direction they pass the sensors.
 Passenger counts are stored on the bus and downloaded into a master database.

 You can monitor the activities of the CTA on the following radio frequencies: